In this comprehensive post, we'll go over;

 - Repaint or Replaster

 Once the water damage is fixed, your last job is to repaint or replaster the damaged parts of your ceiling.
 Sometimes, this is as simple as doing a bit of spot-spackling and painting.
-In other cases, though, you might need to totally replaster and repaint the whole ceiling.
+In other cases, though, you might need to replaster and repaint the whole ceiling.

 Don't be afraid to contact a professional for help with this step, too.
 Again, if you don't know what you're doing, particularly when it comes to a full ceiling replastering or repainting project, you could accidentally cause more damage.
+The professional remediation team at Rock Emergency in Albany can handle both for you.
+Better yet, they will even work with your insurance company so you don’t have to!

 It's always better to be safe than sorry, but this statement is even more true when you're dealing with something as important as your ceiling.